For more information or to stay up to date with PCWD news become a fan on Facebook

 General Admission tickets admit you into the reenactment site, all activities and demonstrations.
-You may bring folding type lawn chairs and view the battlefield events from your own chair or standing in the General Admission areas.
+You may bring folding type lawn chairs and view the battlefield events from your own chair.
 Spaces are on a first come, first served basis.
 Arrive early if you intend to set up your chair near the front.
 There will be troop movement over the entire field; everyone will see some distant as well as close-up action.

 Food and beverages are available for purchase on the grounds.
 Food vendors only accept cash.

 Wear and bring sunscreen with you.
 Be sure to wear light colored clothing, hats, comfortable shoes, sunglasses and sunscreen.
 Bring the bottle of sunscreen with you; it wears off after 2 hours.
 August is traditionally hot and sunny in Pipestone.

 Sun umbrellas may be used right up until the guns can be heard, marking the start of the battle.
 They must be lowered at that time.

 Video/Film equipment may not be used in any of the spectator areas if it requires a tripod or is shoulder held, such as larger camcorders.
 ONLY hand-held recorders can be used in spectator areas.
 No one may stand in front of lawn chair areas for filming and of course, you may not walk out on the battlefield during battle scenarios to take photos.